Barroso History, Family Crest & Coats of Arms

 The surname Barroso was first found in Castile, an important Christian kingdom of medieval Spain.

-Important Dates for the Barroso family
+Early History of the Barroso family

 This web page shows only a small excerpt of our Barroso research.
 Another 78 words (6 lines of text) covering the years 1274, 1625 and 1701 are included under the topic Early Barroso History in all our PDF Extended History products and printed products wherever possible.